KvGeijer/zote/ideas.md

   * What features should they have?
 For example would be nice to implement some point struct for AoC...

 * Add maps (sets as well)

-* Improve iterables
-  * Want to be able to iterate over a range, like "for i in 1:10"
-  * Do we want to change it from "1:10" to "1..10"?

 * Expand standard library